KhaledAlharthi/MNIST_PythonApp/README.md

 You can contribute by

 1. refactoring code
-2. beterr preprocessing input before passing to model
+2. preprocessing input before passing to model
 3. training a better model